Rush Lindboy here behind the Golden EIB microphone broadcast excellence and kicking off a brand new week.

 Mrs. Clinton is lying through her teeth.

-There's no wonder where he put this in her appearances on Saturday in Iowa about why she voted uh for the Iraq war, how Bush misused her vote, lied to her.
+There's no way where you put this in her appearances on Saturday in Iowa about why she voted for the Iraq war, how Bush misused her vote, lied to her.

-She'd known then what she knows now, blah, blah, blah, blah.
+She'd known then what she knows now, blah, blah, blah.

-We had to go in alone because we know people that can.
+We had to go in alone because we only have people that can.

 I doubt the drive-by media will use it.

-Uh they are suppressing most everything that could be harmful to her, with one exception here, Frank Rich in his uh piece in the New York Times yesterday, not impressed with Hillary's posturing on Iraq in a very cutting line.
+With one exception here, Frank Rich, in his piece in the New York Times yesterday, not impressed with Hillary's posturing on Iraq.

-Meaning the things Hillary is saying in uh Iowa over the weekend to try to extricate herself from this embarrassing vote for the Iraq War.
+Meaning, the things Hillary is saying in Iowa over the weekend to try to extricate herself from this embarrassing vote for the Iraq war.

 John Kerry couldn't have said it worse himself.

-He has become a standing joke in the Democrat Party, and it's he has to go overseas, surround himself with uh representatives of nations theoretically our enemies in order to have friends.
+He has become a standing joke in the Democrat Party, and he has to go overseas, surround himself with representatives of nations theoretically our enemies in order to have friends.

 And I'll tell you what it's about with him.

-In addition to his leftist leanings and his uh his his Uber liberalism, it's personal.
+In addition to his leftist leanings and his uber liberalism, it's personal.

 I know these people.